-This is a Chair.
-It was designed by Frank O. Gehry.
+This is a chair.
+It was designed by Frank O. Gehry and manufactured by Knoll International.
 It is dated June 24, 1994 and we acquired it in 2006.
 Its medium is laminated white maple.
 It is a part of the Product Design and Decorative Arts department.

 Inspired by the apple crates he had played on as a child, Frank Gehry created the ribbon-like design of the Cross Check chair with thin interwoven maple strips.
 The chair is part of the Gehry Collection for Knoll International; chairs from 1992–94, of which this is an example, were made with a white maple from a reservation which was specially chosen as environmentally sustainable.